devesh0099/VideoLanguageConvertor/README.md

 # VoxLingua: AI-Powered Video Language Translator

-VoxLingua is an advanced video translation system that converts videos from one language to another while preserving the original speaker's voice characteristics.
+VoxLingua is an basic video translation system that converts videos from one language to another while preserving the original speaker's voice characteristics.
 The project uses state-of-the-art AI models for speech recognition, translation, and voice synthesis.

 ## 🌟 Features